Guricheema22/iam-portfolio/IAM/01-entra-id-users-groups/README.md

 ## Project 01 – Entra ID User & Group Management

 ### Scenario
-Contoso Global Services requires a secure and scalable approach to manage user identities and access in the cloud using Microsoft Entra ID.
+EsimXpress requires a secure and scalable approach to manage user identities and access in the cloud using Microsoft Entra ID.

 ### What I implemented